 The mudroom.
 A transition place between outdoors and indoors, a spot for keeping your family’s clutter and mess in one central location, and often the first room your family enters in your home.
 But, sometimes, a mudroom ends up being a catch-all for clutter—where shoes and sports equipment fight for space with coats, umbrellas, and backpacks.
 Sadly, a disorganized mudroom is more than just unsightly; it can also cost you—in time, aggravation, and even money (hello, misplaced baseball cleats)!
 But it doesn’t need to be that way.

 With proper planning and the addition of some simple mudroom shelves and storage ideas, you can transform your space into a clutter-free oasis of organization.
-We’ll show you how to take control of your mudroom with these organizational tools.
+Here are some storage solutions for your mudroom – hopefully, these will allow you to take control of this area in no time at all!

 Before you begin organizing, you’ll need to start fresh.
 Remove everything from your mudroom and find a “dumpling spot” to put it all—in the garage, basement, or backyard (weather permitting).
 Now that everything’s in one spot, it’s time to start sorting.